Driving for the Conditions

 You need to see clearly and protect your eyes.
 If you’re driving towards the sun, good driving glasses deal with glare and reduce eye strain.

 Light coloured and natural fibre fabrics can help keep you cool.
-If you’ll be in the sun for a long time, be sure to cover up or wear sunscreen.
+If you’ll be in the sun for a long time while driving, be sure to cover up or wear sunscreen.

 Load a cooler with chilled drinks to ensure everyone in the vehicle gets enough fluids.
 Water is a better option than sugary drinks.